Suicide blast targeting police truck kills 3, injures over 20 in Pakistan | Law-Order

 - Pakistan

-A suicide bomber from the banned Pakistani Taliban blew himself up near a patrolling police truck carrying security personnel to protect polio workers in the country's restive Balochistan province on Wednesday, killing at least three people and injuring 23 others, including 20 security personnel, police said.
+A suicide bomber from the banned Pakistani Taliban blew himself up near a patrolling police truck carrying security personnel to protect polio workers in the restive Balochistan province on Wednesday, killing at least three people and injuring 23 others, including 20 policemen.

 The attacker targeted the paramilitary Constabulary truck in Quetta's Baleli area, which was going to provide security to polio workers at the ongoing drive.

-Quetta Deputy Inspector General of Police (DIGP) Ghulam Azfar Mahesar confirmed the attack and said that 20 policemen were among the injured.
+Quetta Deputy Inspector General of Police (DIGP) Ghulam Azfar Mahesar confirmed the attack and said that 20 policemen were injured in the attack.

-At least 23 other people sustained injuries in the attack, including 20 policemen and three civilians, he said.
+At least 23 other people sustained injuries in the attack, including 20 policemen, a woman and a child, he said.

 "Looking at the crime scene and given that the truck toppled, it is estimated that 25 kilograms of explosives were used," he said, adding that a total of three vehicles were hit in the blast.